88lex/sa-gen/README.md

 **sagen**
 Ref: https://github.com/88lex/sa-guide For more info

+Major Thanks! to nemchik/ixnyne for a major cleanup/improvement to this code.
+Much appreciated :-)

 This script is not enormously difficult, but does require reading carefully and installing/setting up gcloud sdk.

 Usage:  `./sa-gen` will run the script using the variables that you insert/edit below.